 - The Diabetes Canada nutrition therapy guidance summarizes individualized nutrition care for diabetes.

 Choosing fruits for diabetes works best when you focus on whole fruit, measured portions, and your own glucose patterns.
 No single fruit is required, and no single fruit needs to be banned for everyone.
-Start with foods you enjoy, keep portions consistent, and ask for help when readings or nutrition needs are complex.
+Start with fruits you enjoy, keep portions consistent, and ask for help when readings or nutrition needs are complex.

 This content is for informational purposes only and is not a substitute for professional medical advice.